This page is undergoing an overhaul and is still under construction.

 This is why a series of treatments over a period of time is necessary in order to successfully eliminate the unwanted hair.

 If you start seeing new hairs coming in only a week or two after your last treatment, it is important to remember that they are not from the same follicles that were just treated.

-In general, it takes about a year, sometimes a little longer, for all the follicles to have a chance to go through their life cycles.
+In general, it takes one and one-half to two years for all the follicles to have a chance to go through their life cycles.
 This estimate is based on a pattern of consistent treatment, in the sense that treatments are scheduled often enough to keep up with the new growth.

 Although this may sound like a long time, you will start to see significant results long before then, as the hair growth begins to thin out and slow down.